redskap/swagger-brake/README.md

 The tool is very useful in case it's necessary not to introduce any backward incompatible API change unintentionally.

+On top of the CLI, there are Maven and Gradle plugins also available for easier integration into any existing pipeline.

+Maven plugin can be found [here](https://github.com/redskap/swagger-brake-maven-plugin).

+Gradle plugin can be found [here](https://github.com/redskap/swagger-brake-gradle).

 ## Usage
 The check can be started by executing the following command:
 ```bash